danhetrick/perl-ircd/README.md

 **Raven IRCd** (or rIRCd) is an [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) server written in [Perl](https://en.wikipedia.org/wiki/Perl), with [POE](http://poe.perl.org/).
 It is still very much a work in progress, but its base functionality is complete.
 [Clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) can connect to it, join [channels](https://en.wikipedia.org/wiki/Internet_Relay_Chat#Channels), chat, send private messages, and do [all the things that other IRCds can do](https://en.wikipedia.org/wiki/List_of_Internet_Relay_Chat_commands).

+**Raven IRCd** was written with cross-platform compatability in mind.
+It has been tested on Windows 10, Debian Linux, and Ubuntu Linux.

 The source code for `raven-ircd.pl` is *heavily* commented.
 I try to explain everything the program is doing in detail, so if you want to use it as a base for your own IRCd, the **Raven IRCd** source is a good place to start.
 The most complicated part of the source is the code for loading and applying configuration file settings, and thus has the most comments; it's written in pure Perl, and doesn't require POE or anything outside of the standard library (besides XML::TreePP, included with the **Raven IRCd** distribution).
 If you do use **Raven IRCd** as the base for your own IRC server, remember the [license](#license), and make sure to share your additions/changes.

 # A new IRCd?
 Aren't there already a bunch of those available?